 In December 2021, the IASB issued a limited-purpose amendment to the transition requirements to IFRS 17 to address a significant issue related to the provisional mismatch between liabilities under insurance contracts and financial assets in the comparative information as part of the initial application of IFRS 17 "Insurance Contracts" and IFRS 9 "Financial Instruments".
 The amendment is intended to improve the usefulness of the financial information that will be presented in the comparative period for the users of the Financial Statements.
-The Company will consider the impact of all of the above on its Financial Statements, although they are not expected to have any effect.
+The amendments have no effect on the Company's Financial Statements.
 The above have been adopted by the European Union and are effective from 01/01/2023.